sitra061212/CodeAlpha_Project_Name/README.md

 # CodeAlpha_Project_Name
-It is a repository created for uploading an internship projects at CodeAlpha company.
+It is a repository created for uploading an internship Backend projects at CodeAlpha company.